 Boilers are common pieces of equipment in any industrial facility, but in bakeries and food production facilities, we have seen boilers used to produce steam to dry material, provide moisture to a process, etc.

-For facilities in the AQMD, most boilers are subject to either Rule 1146 or Rule 1146.1.
+For facilities in the SCAQMD, most boilers are subject to either Rule 1146 or Rule 1146.1.
 Units larger than 5 million British thermal units (MMBTU) per hour are subject to Rule 1146, while smaller units are subject to Rule 1146.1.

 No matter what their size, boilers must meet specific emission requirements via a source/emissions test, maintenance performance, and periodic emission testing using a portable analyzer.
-Compliance with the NOx- and CO-emission requirements is determined using a contractor approved under the AQMD’s Laboratory Approval Program (LAP).
+Compliance with the NOx- and CO-emission requirements is determined using a contractor approved under the SCAQMD’s Laboratory Approval Program (LAP).
 Records of all source tests must be made available to agency personnel upon request.

 5. Rule 1153 (VOC Emissions From Ovens)